stetson06/portfolio/_posts/2022-01-27-image-search-engine.md

 ![alt text](/img/posts/search-engine-search1-results.png "Search 1: Search Results")

 <br>
 Very impressive results!
-From the 300 base-set images, these are the eight that have been deemed to be *most similar*!
+From the 300 base-set images, these are the eight deemed to be *most similar*!

 <br>
 Let's take a look at a second search image...